camillac/holmies/README.md

 return true

+If(explorer is on wall),

+return false

 else

+for every spot next to location,

+if (new spot is not a WALL)

-for every spot next to location, repeat the problem starting with that new spot
+move explorer to the new spot and repeat the problem starting with that new spot

 ## Class(es), with fields and methods
 ### Maze
 #### Fields
-- int[][] mazeItself (how should the maze be stored?)
+- int[][] maze
+- representation of treasure
+- representation of wall
+- representation of stepping stone
+- rep of directions

 #### Methods
 - public boolean isSolvable (?)